2011 Norway attacks: Political and religious views

 Breivik is linked to a 1,518-page compendium entitled 2083: A European Declaration of Independence bearing the name "Andrew Berwick".
 The file was e-mailed to 1,003 addresses about 90 minutes before the bomb blast in Oslo.
 Analysts described him as having Islamophobic views and a hatred of Islam, and as someone who considered himself as a knight dedicated to stemming Muslim immigration into Europe.

 The introductory chapter of the manifesto defining cultural Marxism is a copy of Political Correctness: A Short History of an Ideology by the Free Congress Foundation.
 Major parts of the compendium are attributed to the pseudonymous Norwegian blogger Fjordman.
-The text has similarities with the Unabomber manifesto, while substituting the words "cultural Marxists" for "leftists" and "Muslims" for "black people".
+The text has multiple word-for-word similarities with the Unabomber Manifesto, only substituting terms like "cultural Marxists" for Ted Kaczynski's "leftists" and, in a section criticizing affirmative action, "Muslims" for "black people".
 The New York Times described American influences in the writings, noting that the compendium mentions the anti-Muslim American Robert Spencer 64 times and cites Spencer's works at great length.
 The work of Bat Ye'or is cited dozens of times.
-Far-right and anti-Islam blogger Pamela Geller, Neo-pagan writer Koenraad Elst and Daniel Pipes are also mentioned as sources of inspiration.
+Far-right and anti-Islam blogger Pamela Geller, the novel The Turner Diaries, Neo-pagan writer Koenraad Elst and Daniel Pipes are also mentioned as sources of inspiration.
 The manifesto further contains quotes from Middle East expert Bernard Lewis, Edmund Burke, Mahatma Gandhi, Thomas Jefferson and George Orwell, as well as from Jeremy Clarkson's Sunday Times column and Melanie Phillips' Daily Mail column.
 The publication speaks in admiration of Ayaan Hirsi Ali, Bruce Bawer, Srđa Trifković, and Henryk M. Broder.
 The compendium advocates a restoration of patriarchy, which it claims would save European culture.

 The compendium contains his militant far-right ideology and xenophobic worldview, which espouses an array of political concepts; including support for varying degrees of cultural conservatism, right-wing populism, ultranationalism, Islamophobia, far-right Zionism, and Serbian paramilitarism.
 It regards Islam and "cultural Marxism" as the enemy and argues for the annihilation of "Eurabia" and multiculturalism, to preserve a Christian Europe.
 He further urged Europeans to restore the historic crusades against Islam as in the Middle Ages.
 A video Breivik released on YouTube 6 hours before the attack has been described as promoting violence towards leftists and Muslims who reside in Western Europe.

 Among other things, in the manifesto he identified the Beneš Decrees, which facilitated the expulsion of Germans from Czechoslovakia after the Second World War, as an example for committing that act on European Muslims.
 In his manifesto he also urges the Hindus to drive Muslims out of India.
 He demands the gradual deportation of all Muslims from Europe from 2011 to 2083 through repatriation.
 He blames feminism for allowing the erosion of the fabric of European society.